-The site's history is inseparable from the Cristero War (1926-1929), when the Mexican government attempted to suppress the Church.
-The original monument, begun in 1923, was dynamited by government forces in 1928.
-When the persecution ended, the faithful returned.
-Pope Pius XI—who had himself instituted the Feast of Christ the King in 1925 as a response to secularism—blessed the new monument from Rome.
-It was completed in 1950.
+The history of the present monument cannot be separated from what the Cristero War destroyed.
+From 1926 to 1929, the government attempted to eradicate the Church: priests were executed, churches shuttered, and Catholics who resisted faced firing squads crying "¡Viva Cristo Rey!"
+When the persecution finally ended, the faithful returned to the mountain.
+Pope Pius XI—who had himself instituted the Feast of Christ the King in 1925 as a direct response to the secularism that produced such persecutions—blessed the new project from Rome.
+The current 20-meter bronze statue was completed in 1950.

 Every year on the Feast of Christ the King (the last Sunday of November), over half a million pilgrims climb the mountain or gather at its base.
 Many come on foot from Guanajuato, León, and beyond, carrying the memory of the Cristeros who cried "¡Viva Cristo Rey!" as they faced firing squads.